runnndmc/JS-CheatSheet/int.md

 ```

 > Number
-The Number constructor contains constants and methods for working with nummbers
+The Number constructor contains constants and methods for working with numbers